 Since 2015-08-16, the web server delivers all pages in encrypted form (via HTTPS).
 Since 2020-01-16, it enforces the use of HTTPS with HSTS.
 That improves security and privacy in various respects.
 For example, if you surf on our encyclopedia, using your notebook in a hotel with a non-encrypted WLAN connection (and without a VPN tunnel), other parties in that hotel cannot watch any longer which pages you are visiting and what feedback you are submitting.
 Also, it is prevented that someone can manipulate the page content on the way to you (e.g. with insertion of malicious code).
 Further, encryption protects data which you send to us e.g. via web forms.
 We also use various other techniques for maximum security; for example, we have implemented a strict Content Security Policy (CSP) as an effective second line of defense against cross-site scripting (XSS) attacks.

 We also do our best to ensure that no third parties obtain access to our usage data, as far as that would go beyond the very restricted data transfers explicitly mentioned on this page.
 In particular, we do not cooperate with any advertising networks, also not with Google Analytics.

-Some search pages use Google custom search; however, they send information to a Google server only if the search functionality is actually used.
+Some search pages use a Google search; however, they send information to a Google server only if the search functionality is actually used.

 We publish some data of our usage statistics (for example, in relation to our advertising offers), which however do not contain any personal data.